What to Expect

 The Intake Session

-Our first meeting focuses on:
+Our first meeting is a 75–90 minute session focused on:

-Understanding your current stressors
+Understanding your current concerns and stressors

 Exploring patterns that may be contributing

-Determining whether therapy or coaching is the best fit for your needs
+Determining whether therapy or coaching is the best fit

 Ongoing Work